petervaro/pcd/README.md

 defined by the decorated function.
 Every *callable* see all arguments.

 The `post` should contain all the *postconditions* of the decorated function.
-Each *callable* takes one argument which can be freely named.
+Each *callable* takes one argument which can be named freely.
 This argument will contain the value returned by the decorated function.
 Every *callable* see all of the arguments of the decorated functions as well.

 The `mut` should contain all the *postconditions* of the *mutable* arguments.
-This is very useful in case the decorated function has side effects via its arguments.
+This can be very useful in case the decorated function has side effects via its arguments.
 Each *callable* takes no argument, and can use the same argument names that are defined by the decorated function.
 The checks are called after the function returned.
 Every *callable* see all arguments.